Johann Kremenezky: Biography

 Jonas Yosipovich Levinson (later Yona Kremenezky) was born in Odessa.
 He was the owner of Kremenezky, Mayer & Co, a noted electric lighting company in Vienna.
 In the summer of 1896, Kremenezky met with Theodor Herzl, leader of the Zionist movement, to discuss the implementation of modern technology in the future Jewish state.

 Zionist activism

 Kremenezky was the first chairman of the Jewish National Fund (JNF) from 1902 to 1907.
-JNF's blue charity boxes were distributed by the JNF almost from its inception at the initiative of Kremenezky.
+JNF's blue collection boxes were distributed by the JNF almost from its inception at the initiative of Kremenezky.
 Once found in many Jewish homes, the boxes became one of the most familiar symbols of Zionism.
 Additionally he sold stamps to raise funds.